 Smoking moldy cannabis presents multiple risks.
 People tear moldy houses apart.
 Inhaling the smoke irritates the lungs, sinuses, throat, and more.
 Mildew toxins leaching through the lungs to the blood system can lead to sepsis.
 It can be fatal for users pre-disposed to related health conditions.

-These worst-case scenarios are more likely to occur among homegrown products than in commercially produced strains.
+These worst-case scenarios are more likely among homegrown products than commercially produced strains.
 Commercial cultivators have more control over nutrition, irrigation, and air circulation.
 Even the most resistant strains benefit from fertilization that fights pests and mold.
-Irrigation must not contribute to heat and humidity, and monitored air circulation must move the air to discourage spores' settling on plants.
+Irrigation must not contribute to heat and humidity, and monitored air circulation must move the air to discourage spores from settling on plants.

 Every cannabis user should know how to identify and avoid buying moldy cannabis to protect their health and safety and get their money's worth.